core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - When receiving another valid notification from the same server - which can be identified and recognized through the same public key used to verify the countersignature - the client determines the current kid "kid2" of the server as above for "kid1", and MUST check whether "kid2" is equal to the stored "kid1".
 If "kid1" and "kid2" are different, the client MUST cancel or re-register the observation in question.

-      Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected in pairwise mode - then the client will fail to decrypt and verify the notification, as using the Pairwise Recipient Key for that server bound to the Recipient ID "kid1".
+      Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected in pairwise mode - then the client will compute a wrong keystream to decrypt the countersignature (i.e., by using "kid1" rather than "kid2" in the 'id' field of the 'info' array in {{sssec-encrypted-signature-keystream}}), thus subsequently failing to verify the countersignature and discarding the notification.

 This ensures that the client remains able to correctly perform the ordering and replay protection of notifications, even in case a server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.